Welcome

 First Registration of Title

 First registration is the process of bringing an unregistered title onto the land register for the first time.
-As noted above, certain events dealing with unregistered land trigger the need for compulsory first registration.
+For qualifying estates, the transaction confers the legal estate only on completion of first registration; until then, the transferee has, at most, an equitable interest.

 Triggering Events (Section 4 LRA 2002)